-9 Pg.
-40-53 in And Grandma Said...Iroquois Teachings as passed down through the oral tradition by Tom Porter, published by Xlibris, 2008.
+9 Porter, T. And Grandma Said...Iroquois Teachings as passed down through the oral tradition.
+Xlibris, 2008, p.
+40-53.

 And her husband says to her, "Did you forget that we are not supposed to touch that tree?"

 And she says, "Doggone it!
 Get over there and do what I said, instead of talking about stuff like that."